 Although the United States immediately intervened when North Korea started to invade South Korea on June 25, 1950, North Korea and China only retaliated and started heavy assaults against the U.S. and South Korean armies.
 Eventually, the war only became a battle of attrition and although peace talks have started by July 1951, it ended in a stalemate, with neither side backing down.
 Dwight D. Eisenhower was very critical about the way President Truman was handling the war in Korea and promised that he would go visit Korea to see how he could change things.
 After evaluating the situation, he started to pressure the South Korean president to compromise a bit and let go of some demands in order to speed up peace talks.
 He also publicly hinted at using nuclear weapons if the war doesn’t end soon.
 By July 1953, all countries that were involved in the war finally agreed to end the bloodshed and signed an armistice on July 27.
 The prisoners of war were allowed to choose which side they wanted to live on and yet a new border was drawn between South and North Korea with a demilitarized zone in between.

-Cite This Article"Korean War" History on the Net
+Cite This Article"Korean War: How It Began and How It Ended" History on the Net

 More Citation Information.